gordigo/Upscaled-Player-Textures-GI/README.md

 -Added upscale based on PS5's textures which are 2K in resolution all thanks to Sultana@Festivity's Datamining Server, you can find the sorted textures in Zeroruka's Github here https://github.com/zeroruka/GI-Assets.

-Disclaimer not all textures are available just a few and most if not all PS5 Textures need a vertical flip before being used
+Disclaimer not all textures are available just a few and most PS5 Textures need a vertical flip before being used

 -As more PS5 textures are released I'll continue to upscale those as the upscaled PC Textures lose their value.

+Added upscales of the textures shared by yarik0chka@Festivity's Datamining Server

 TL;DR: PS5 textures by themselves are better than my shitty upscale, use those as they become available, upscaling PS5's textures yields little gains compared to PC textures but are useful if you either want those for your mods and/or play at 4K or higher with 1.5 render scale.